We may earn money from the products/companies mentioned in this post. As an Amazon Associate I earn from qualifying purchases.

 Simply bake them, let them cool completely, and then store them in an airtight container.
 They are fine at room temperature for several days.
 If you refrigerate them they could get soggy, so I don’t recommend it.

-If you do not use a microwave, you can melt the cheese on the stovetop.
-One serving is approximately 6 chips.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutritional Information may vary depending on ingredients used.

 Serving Size 1